rpkelly/foundryvtt-scene-transitions/README.md

 # 0.0.7
 0.7.5 Fix.
 Pull Request merge to fade out audio.

+Full credit to @WillS for the orgianl idea and developent of Scene Transitions:
 # 0.0.6
 You can now create and send a transition to all players using a macro.
 There is now a 'Play as Transition' option on the context menu for Journal Entries and it's sheet header.
 This takes the content and image from the journal and makes a transition out of it with the default settings.